HOKA Mach 6 Running Shoe Review

 • Could be more cushioned.

-For 5K and 10K races, the HOKA Mach 6 performs decently well.
+For 5K and 10K races, the HOKA Mach 6 performs reasonably well.
 Its firm forefoot and reasonable weight make it suitable enough to handle shorter, faster races.
 However, its energy return is just okay, and without a plate, runners seeking a snappy push-off for top speed may find it falls short compared to specialized racing shoes.

 Pros